kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 We created the `lastorder` Function and subscribed to the `order.received.v1` event by creating a Subscription CR.
 Now it's time to publish your event and trigger the Function.
 In this example, we'll port-forward the Kyma Eventing Service to localhost.

 1. Port-forward the Kyma Eventing Service to localhost.
 We will use port `3000`.
-Run:
+In your terminal, run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```